-➡️ Hidden Fields is available to customers on the Accelerate Tier or higher.
+➡️ Hidden Fields is available to customers on the Analyze Tier or higher.

 Hidden Fields is a new enrichment method on OpinionX surveys, enabling you to associate external data together with survey answers so that you can conduct advanced analysis using OpinionX's built in segmentation and clustering features.